fatih-keles/fn-projects/oss-obj-cre-doc-job-py/README.md

 fn --verbose deploy --app document-processing-application
 ```

-You can clone the clone the repository and edit the code as you like.
+You can clone the repository and edit the code as you like.
 A few things to mention.

 - You can pass configuration parameters to functions.
 Notice I am passing ORDS URL and object storage bucket name for vision service outputs.
 ```bash